SAIPRASAD-DAYABARAN/node-js-photo-sharing-app/Chapters/05 - Chapter 5/README.md

 npx sequelize init
 ```

+mariadb is required since we're going to be having the dialect of MariaDB. we're also gonna install body-parser

 On some machines you may have success with this instead:

 ```bash
 npm install sequelize sequelize-cli mariadb sequelize init
 ```

+windows and some linux OSes sometimes work without npx, but try first npx sequelize init and if it doesn't work then try sequelize init

 Some new files should be created specifically for sequelize which tries to stick with the MVC model.
 We don't need migrations and we don't need seeders so let's delete those.